 Donate to Native American-led nonprofits.

-The Native American Rights Fund (NARF) nonprofit uses legal advocacy to ensure rights and resources of Native Americans are protected, treaties are upheld, and more.
+The Native American Rights Fund is a nonprofit organization which uses legal advocacy to ensure rights and resources of Native Americans are protected, treaties are upheld, and more.
 It also works to address injustices like voter suppression, which are the result of a history of broken promises and human rights violations.

 Indigenous Women Rising is a nonprofit working to ensure equitable healthcare access for Native American and Indigenous women.
 They prioritize offering culturally sensitive care, sex education, and resources, as well as access to safe, legal, and affordable abortion options.